With just a few weeks away from Polling Day in Singapore, this may be the best time to talk to kids about an important civic right and duty – voting.

 I think it’s so important that kids know how decisions are made and the role of voting.
 Not just when thinking about the big picture and events like elections, but also when it comes to day-to-day decisions.
 They need to know from a young age that every voice counts.

-My daughters are two and four, so we haven’t talked about voting in terms of elections yet, but we do often use the act of voting without even realising it when making decisions as a family.
+My daughters are four and six, so we haven’t talked about voting in terms of elections yet, but we do often use the act of voting without even realising it when making decisions as a family.
 For instance, if we are trying to reach a consensus or decision as a family: it could be something as simple as where to go out for the day or what to have for dinner.
 The girls don’t always like the outcome (if they vote for something and the majority doesn’t go their way!), but it’s a good conversation starter and helps to illustrate the idea of voting and equity.

 Rohini, mum to Mark and Shaun